 Wrinkle release spray to keep clothes wrinkle free because there are no irons in your rooms.

-A small day pack or tote (for example the one you used to bring your carry on essentials when you arrived).
-You can use it to carry cameras, books, sunscreen, water bottles and anything else you need from your room around the ship or to off shore excursions.
+A small day pack or tote (for example, the one you used to bring your carry on essentials when you arrived).
+You can use it to carry cameras, books, sunscreen, water bottles and anything else you need from your room around the ship or on off shore excursions.

 Low tech entertainment options such as a real book, magazine or puzzle books for sea or beach days.
-Sometimes the ships library doesn't have what you'd like to read.
-If you have small kids you are traveling with then you could take inflatable water toys.
-If you are snorkeling in every port it might be worth taking your own gear.
+Sometimes the ship's library doesn't have what you'd like to read.
+If you have small kids you are traveling with, then you could take inflatable water toys.
+If you are snorkeling in every port,toiletries, it might be worth taking your own gear.

 Outlet adapter or a strip board is a good idea to expand the number of plugs in your room, often they are limited.

 Swimsuit cover up for a bit of modesty between your room and the pool or on the beach.

 Waterproof dry bag to put your valuables in when you head out for a water excursion.